curl/curl/docs/VULN-DISCLOSURE-POLICY.md

-# curl security process
+# curl vulnerability disclosure policy

-This document describes how security vulnerabilities should be handled in the curl project.
+This document describes how security vulnerabilities are handled in the curl project.

 ## Publishing Information